Directed Subset Feedback Vertex Set is Fixed-Parameter Tractable: Disjoint Compression : Finding a Shadowless Solution

+Lemma~\ref{lem:c-ell-prop} suggests that we can start by guessing the (nonempty) subset $T_0\subseteq T$ of vertices appearing in the last component $C_\ell$.
 Given a set $X$ of removed vertices, we say that edge $(u,v)\in S$ is {\em traversable} from $T_0$ in $G\setminus X$ if $u,v\not\in X$ and vertex $u$ (and hence $v$) is reachable from $T_0$ in $G\setminus X$.
 If $T'$ is a shadowless solution, then Lemma~\ref{lem:preliminary-branch-new}(2) implies that no edge of $S$ is traversable from $T_0$ in $G\setminus T'$.
-There are two ways of making sure that an edge $(u,v)\in S$ is not traversable: (i) by making $u$ unreachable, or (ii) by including $v$ in $T'$.
+There are two ways of making sure that an edge $(u,v)\in S$ is not traversable: (i) by making $u$ unreachable from $T_0$, or (ii) by including $v$ in $T'$.
 The situation is significantly simpler if every edge of $S$ is handled the first way, that is, $S^-$ is unreachable from $T_0$ in $G\setminus T'$.
 Then $T'$ contains a $T_0-S^-$ separator, and (as we shall see later) we may assume that $T'$ contains an important $T_0-S^-$ separator.
 Therefore, we can proceed by branching on choosing an important $T_0-S^-$ separator of size at most $k$ and including it into the solution.

 The situation is much more complicated if some edges of $S$ are handled the second way.
 Given a set $X$ of vertices, we say that an edge $(u,v)\in S$ is {\em critical} (with respect to $X$) if $v\in X$ and $u$ is reachable from $T_0$ in $G\setminus X$.
 Our main observation is that only a bounded number of vertices can be the head of a critical edge in a solution.
 Moreover, we can enumerate these vertices (more precisely, a bounded-size superset of these vertices) and therefore we can branch on including one of these vertices in the solution.
 We describe next how to enumerate these vertices.